-Parent Connect is available to all JVHS parents.
-Parent Connect is a web-based program for parents to gain read-only access to their child's student data via the Internet.
-Using a confidential PIN number and password, parents can connect to the district database and view their children's data, such as progress reports, attendance records, homework assignments, report cards, transcripts, test history, classroom news, etc. Parents should request access to Parent Connect from the Main Office.
-The school will provide a form with a PIN number and information on how to log in.
+Parent Connect is available to all JVHS parents and provides web-based, read-only access to their child's student information.
+With a confidential PIN and password, parents can log into the district database to view details such as progress reports, attendance records, homework assignments, report cards, transcripts, test history, classroom updates, and more.
+To get access, parents should visit the Main Office to request a form that includes the PIN and login instructions.